-I was eleven when I first had what I can now recognize as my first OCD flare-up.
+I was eleven when I first had what I can now recognize as an OCD flare-up.
 Contrary to popular depictions, obsessive compulsive disorder isn’t—or isn’t always—about washing your hands.
 Or about being extraordinarily neat (just ask my partner).
 For me, it was fear—that if I didn’t cross my fingers while going upstairs a friend would die, that if I didn’t get across the road before the pedestrian sign was flashing my grandmother would die, that if I didn’t say, “take care” before taking leave of someone then they would die, that if I didn’t go up the stairs two at a time my kitten Mittens would die; that if I didn’t highlight passages from the Bible(!) somebody would die, that if I went to sleep I might wake up and somehow hurt my parents without even knowing and then they might die.
 And this was before puberty hit.
 What happened then is a subject for another day, if I ever feel brave enough.

 “How do I know I won’t do [insert horrible thing here]?”
 I asked my mum, who let me talk about my “monsters” when we were in the car driving to gymnastics, between the hours of 11 and 12 on a Saturday.
-Now that I am the parent of a child approaching middle-school age, I understand how difficult it must have been to hear these confessions.
+Now that I have my own pre-teen, I understand how difficult it must have been to hear these confessions.
 To her credit, she listened without judgment; for my part, I needed someone to hear.
 I needed to say these things out loud because it gave me relief from their tyranny over my mind.
 These were thoughts that had been circling and circling in my head for a week, for longer, forever.
 What I didn’t realize at first was that speaking them out loud only provided temporary relief.
-It helped me see them as ridiculous, as not things I would ever *do*—but the moment that hour-long session in the car was over, they’d start up again, louder and stronger because they’d been said out loud.
+It helped me see them as ridiculous, as not things I would ever do—but the moment that hour-long session in the car was over, they’d start up again, louder and stronger because they’d been said out loud.

 Taking medication, accepting therapy, admitting there’s even a problem—to someone suffering from OCD, these are complicated.
-Not because we don’t think you need help, but because your mind, your disorder, will tell you that help is simply a panacea to shield you from the Truth.
-If you have OCD, you feel like you can control the manic pattern of your thoughts with ritual, be that cleaning, cleansing, or confessing.
+Not because you don’t think you need help, but because your mind, your disorder, will tell you that any help is simply shielding you from the truth.
+As someone with OCD, you feel like you can control the manic pattern of your thoughts with ritual, be that cleaning, cleansing, or confessing.
 Your rituals feel like real solutions.
-Outside interventions not only lie to you, they mess with that sense of control.
+Outside interventions mess with that sense of control.

-After a month or so, my mum took me to the family doctor, who had no idea what to do with this weeping, panicked mess of a tween.
-He prescribed beta blockers (culture of shush).
+After a month or so, took me to the family doctor, who had no idea what to do with this weeping, panicked mess of a tween and so prescribed beta blockers.
 I lasted three days.